 (1) Join FutureLoop: Over the past 2 years, I’ve built a machine-learning algorithm that scrapes the world’s news, science journals and social feeds every day to understand how exponential technologies are impacting specific topics & industries.
 It’s called FutureLoop.

-Last month, I launched "FutureLoop Pandemic Special Edition," a daily comprehensive update on the impact of exponential technologies (AI, Robotics, Drones, Cellular Medicine, CRISPR, Networks & Sensors) on the COVID-19 pandemic.
+Last month, I launched "FutureLoop Pandemic Special Edition," a daily comprehensive update on the impact of exponential technologies (Artificial Intelligence, Robotics, Drones, Cellular Medicine, CRISPR, Networks & Smart Sensors) on the COVID-19 pandemic.

 If you participate, FutureLoop will update you every day on the latest breakthroughs in detection, prevention & cure of the COVID-19.
 This product is still in Beta, but it’s powerful, high-quality info, and it's free.